 Nuclear medicine is closely related to several basic and applied sciences such as physics, chemistry, electronics, cybernetics and pharmacy, and other branches of medicine and physiology, pathophysiology, radiology and other diagnostic…

-The main use of nuclear energy is the production of electric energy.
+The main use of nuclear energy is the production of electrical energy.
 Nuclear power plants are responsible for generating electricity.
-Nuclear fission reactors are generated in the nuclear reactors of the nuclear power plants.
-With these reactions thermal energy is obtained which will be transformed into mechanical energy and later into electrical energy.
+Nuclear fission reactions are generated in the nuclear reactors of the nuclear power plants.
+With these reactions, thermal energy is obtained that will be transformed into mechanical energy and later into electrical energy.

-However, there are many other applications where nuclear technology is used directly or indirectly.
+However, there are many other uses in which nuclear energy is used directly or indirectly.

-Working with different isotopes of the same element, nuclear technology can be used for other applications in various fields:…
+Working with different isotopes of the same element, you can use nuclear technology for other uses in various fields:…

 Nuclear fusion is a nuclear reaction through which two light nuclei of atoms, usually hydrogen and its isotopes (deuterium and tritium), are combined forming a heavier nucleus.
 This binding is usually accompanied by the emission of particles (in case of deuterium nuclei one neutron is emitted).
 This nuclear fusion reaction releases or absorbs a lot of energy in the form of gamma rays and kinetic energy of the emitted particles.This large amount of energy transforms matter to a plasma state.

 The nuclear fusion reactions can emit or absorb…